connervieira/Assassin/CONFIGURATION.md

     - Under normal circumstances, this should not be used because it will make Assassin's output extremely chaotic and unpredictable.
 However, there may be some situations in which it may be useful to disable output clearing.
 - `gps_enabled`
     - This setting is used to globally enable and disable GPS functionality throughout Assassin.
+    - Many of Assassin's functions are dependent on GPS information, and will cease to work when this is set to `false`.
 - `gps_demo_mode`
-    - This setting is used to supply Assassin with fake GPS data for sake of demonstration purposes.
+    - This setting is used to supply Assassin with fake GPS data for sake of demonstration and testing purposes.
     - To use this feature, simply set `enabled` to `true`, then set each GPS variable to any value you want.
 Assassin will use this fake information whenever it would otherwise poll the GPS for information.
 - `record_telemetry`
-    - This setting determines whether Assassin will record telemetry data about it's location, speed, direction, and state.
+    - This setting determines whether Assassin will record telemetry data about it's location, speed, direction, and operating state to a CSV file.
     - To be clear, this information is never sent to an external service or logged for sake of analytics.
 All information collected remains local on the device.
 - `alert_range`
     - This setting determines the alert range, in miles, of each point-of-interest database type.
 - `refresh_delay`
-    - This setting determines how long Assassin will wait between refreshes in seconds.
-Generally, 1 second is appropriate, but you can increase or decrease the delay to improve precision, or save processing power.
+    - This setting determines the amount of time, in seconds, the Assassin will wait at the beginning of each cycle before continuing.
+    - It's important to note that this setting doesn't guarantee Assassin will refresh exactly at the interval specified.
+This delay is added in addition to the natural delay created by processing alerts and handling data.
 - `alert_databases`
     - This configuration value defines the file path to each of the different alert databases.
 - `camera_alert_types`